BahugunaSaumya/SoftwareEngineering-TCD/README.md

 Edit1:-

-This branch has a java program to creates a binary search tree using dynamic input and then returns the Lowest coon ancestor of two nodes python code is the same as the main repository
+This branch has a java program to creates a binary search tree using dynamic input and then returns the Lowest common ancestor of two nodes python code is the same as the main repository

 unit:-